Water is one of the most important resources we have. And water efficiency is a very important topic when it comes to sustainability.

 Have a look and take some notes!

-Turn off the water when not in use (e.g.between shampoo and hair conditioner, or while doing hair treatments) and remind your co-workers to do it as well.
+Turn off the water when not in use (between shampoo and conditioner, or while doing hair treatments), and remind your co-workers to do the same.

 Regularly check for and repair leaks in your hair salon.

 Change your shower heads to water efficient shower heads.
 They are designed to increase the pressure so you dont need as much water.

 Install a high efficiency water heater.
 This saves water since you don’t let it run until it heats up.
 It also saves energy, because you don’t have to continually heat the water in your tank.

 Purchase water-efficient washing machines (A+++), and only run them when fully loaded with towels.